 2. Dietitian and Nutritionist

 Dietitians and nutritionists have the challenging and rewarding opportunity to create healthy, yet tasty food and nutrition programs.
 They help people improve their eating habits.
 Some dietitians and nutritionists participate in important research projects.
+Dietitians work with you one-on-one to create a personalized nutrition plan that fits your specific needs, preferences, and lifestyle.
+Their expertise and knowledge ensure that your meal plan addresses any health concerns, nutrient deficiencies, and weight loss goals.

 Some dietitians have a specialty, such as working as a community dietitian, clinical dietitian, outpatient dietitian, management dietitian, or a consultant.
 They work in hospitals, clinics, private practice, hospitals, schools, and business settings.